Now that Thanksgiving has come and gone, it’s time to play catch-up and hopefully get myself removed from the ‘naughty’ list over the next few weeks.

 Tired of turkey yet?
 We are.
 The days following Thanksgiving for us are always akin to coming off a diet — we tend to eat everything that’s non-turkey or dressing related.
 That means anything with lots of beef.
 My Beef & ‘Basa Sandwiches certainly fit the bill.
 Who the hell decided on turkey for Thanksgiving anyway?

 Beef & ‘Basa Sandwiches

 w/ Caramelized Onions & Cheddar Horseradish Sauce

-Caramelize the onions: In a sauté pan or large skillet, heat vegetable oil to medium low.
+- In a sauté pan or large skillet, heat vegetable oil to medium.
 Add sliced onion.
-Turn occasionally with spatula until onions are limp and lightly browned, about 15 minutes.
+Turn occasionally with spatula until onions are limp and lightly browned, about 10 minutes.
+Remove and set aside.

 - Turn up the heat to medium-high and give the kielbasa slices a quick 5 minute sauté.

 - While onion is cooking, combine sauce ingredients in microwave-safe bowl.

 - Place in microwave for about 10-15 seconds, until cheese is melted.

 - Whisk until totally combined and melted cheese is blended into sauce. – You may alternatively do this step over medium-low heat in a small saucepan.